NiftyApes/sellerfinancing-contracts/README.md

 #### Seize A Defaulted Asset

-7. If a buyer defaults, the seller can call the `seizeAsset()` function, thus keeping any payments made so far and reclaiming the NFT to keep or resell.
+7. If a buyer defaults (failing to make a payment before the end of a pay period), the seller can call the `seizeAsset()` function, thus keeping any payments made so far and reclaiming the NFT to keep or resell.
 Upon asset seizure both buyer and seller loan tickets are burned.

 #### Late Payments

 8. The system affords buyers the ability to make a late payment during a soft grace period that is one additional pay period in duration, so long as the seller has not already seized the NFT.
 This allows the buyer and seller the opportunity to communicate and negotitate a late payment without an automatic loss of investment by the buyer.

-### Getting Started
+## Getting Started

 To run tests: